Geca Kon: Early life

-Kon was born in Jewish family in 1873 in Csongrád, Kingdom of Hungary.
+Kon was born in Jewish family in 1873 in Csantaver, Kingdom of Hungary (now in Serbia).
 His father Bernard Kohn was a rich rabbi.
 Several years after Geca's birth, the family moved to Zemun (then also in the Kingdom of Hungary, now in Serbia) where Geca's father was a school principal.
 After finishing elementary school in Zemun, Kon enrolled in the trading school in Zemun, then in the Gymnasium in Novi Sad, but soon left education and started to work.

 Kon, then 16, moved to Belgrade, Serbia, in 1889.
 In Belgrade, he found work in the bookshop owned by Friedrich Breslauer.
 He worked in the shop until 1894, then moved to Novi Sad, staying there for a year and working as a manager in a bookshop owned by Arsa Pajević.
 A year later, he moved back to Belgrade, working in the Friedman bookstore, where he met his future wife Elza Wiles who also worked there.
 In 1901, Koca Kon officially became the citizen of the Kingdom of Serbia.

 Kon married Elsa in 1902.
 They had two daughters, Elvira and Malvina.